ThirdAILabs/Public-Benchmarks/criteo_distributed_training/README.md

 To begin the training, follow these steps:

 1. Once cluster setup is done, ssh to the head node using ssh-command mentioned under `Get a remote shell to the cluster manually` under `Useful commands`.
 After ssh-ing into the head-node.
+2. To proceed, first navigate to the `~/Public-Benchmarks/criteo_distributed_training` directory.
+Next, you have two options:

-2. Then, move `~/Public-Benchmarks/criteo_distributed_training` either use `run.sh` to run all of the demo at once, or use train.py to run the experiments one-by-one.
+    a.
+If you wish to run all the demos at once, use the `run.sh` script.
+This will ensure smooth execution and provide a comprehensive overview.

+    b.
+Alternatively, if you prefer to run a smaller training job to verify the setup before running all the demos simultaneously, you can utilize the `run_minimal.sh` script.
+This will help confirm that everything is properly configured for executing the complete set of demos in one go.

 ## Evaluation